3 Weeks In Cambodia and Vietnam Itinerary

 WHAT TO KNOW BEFORE GOING TO CAMBODIA AND VIETNAM

 Before we get to the juicy part, let’s first talk logistics and basic planning.
-I know many of you are like me who have limited annual holidays and want to make sure this destination is suitable for the type of vacation you need.
+I know many of you are like me and have limited annual holidays, so I want to make sure this destination is suitable for the type of vacation you need.
 I will also explain why combining Cambodia and Vietnam on this trip is a good idea.

 Why Cambodia and Vietnam

 While it’s pretty easy to spend 3 weeks in Vietnam, Cambodia is a bit smaller and 21 days can be too much.
-I personally experienced that combining two places will maximise your use of your holiday, which is our main goal in this site.
+I personally believe that combining two places will maximise your use of your holiday, which is our main goal on this site.

 Vietnam and Cambodia share a land border, making it easy to hop between the two countries.
-In this itinerary though, I recommend you fly as it will save you time and it’s very affordable.
+In this itinerary, though, I recommend you fly as it will save you time and is very affordable.

 If you travelling all the way from North and Latin America, that will be a significantly long journey, I want to make sure that you are making the long-haul flight worth the trip.